Bookmarks tagged with #php.

 Modern PHP features explained - PHP 8.0 and 8.1 | Laravel News

-Since its release in late 2020, PHP 8 has been a game changer.
-In this tutorial, I will walk through all the latest features with real-world examples of when I might choose to use them.
+Since its release, PHP 8 has been a game changer.
+In this tutorial, let's walk through all the latest features with real-world examples of when to use them.

 Tags: